30% tax ruling

 If you came to the Netherlands for a PhD, and have secured a job after finishing the PhD, you will also be considered as being hired from outside.

 Your partner cannot benefit from the 30% ruling on income.
-However, under the 30% ruling you are exempt for box 3 ( tax on your savings and investments).
-If you and your partner are fiscal partners, your partner can allocate his/her savings to you and then these savings are not taxed either.
+However, under the 30% ruling you can choose to be exempted for box 3 ( tax on your savings and investments) and on Box 2 (income from substantial interest).
+If you and your partner are fiscal partners, your partner can allocate his/her savings/income from substantial interest to you and then these savings are not taxed either.

 Yes, that is possible.
 The 30%-ruling needs to be submitted within 4 months after the commencement date of your contract in order to receive the ruling retroactively.
 If the 4 months period has passed, you can still apply for the 30% ruling, but the commencement date will then be the month following the submission date.